Franklin Electric Co Inc (FELE)

 1. Current Ratio:

-- The current ratio measures the company's ability to cover its short-term liabilities with its current assets.
+- The current ratio measures the company's ability to cover its short-term obligations with its current assets.

 2. Quick Ratio:

-- The quick ratio, also known as the acid-test ratio, provides a more stringent measure of liquidity by excluding inventories from current assets.
+- The quick ratio provides a more stringent measure of liquidity as it excludes inventory from current assets.

 3. Cash Ratio:

-- The cash ratio measures the company's ability to cover its short-term liabilities with its cash and cash equivalents.
+- Similarly to the quick ratio, the cash ratio improved to 0.30 in 2023 and then further to 0.51 in 2024, indicating an increase in the company's ability to cover its short-term obligations with cash and equivalents.

 Additional liquidity measure